-People get exposed to PFAS from different sources and the level of these chemicals in their bodies results in adverse health outcomes.
+Firefighters have been exposed to PFOS and PFOA from AFFF for the last 50 years and the level of these chemicals in their bodies can result in adverse health outcomes.
 Epidemiology and laboratory animal studies have evaluated the potential of per- and polyfluoroalkyl substances (PFAS) to be renal toxicants.

 A lot has already been written about the dangers of PFOS and PFOA, the highly toxic main active ingredients in the fire suppressing foam the military has been using for decades.
-We already know about the many military bases where water supply systems were contaminated, and of the thousands of military personnel and families who got sick as a result.
+We already know about the many military bases where were contaminated with toxic substances due to the use of fire-fighting foam that contained the chemicals during training exercises and fires, and of the thousands of military personnel who got sick as a result.
 The chemicals can be also found in a wide range of consumer goods that require durability, from textile and apparel items, polishes, paints, to some food packaging like pizza boxes and microwave popcorn bags.

 Studies in humans with PFAS exposure have shown that certain PFAS may increase the risk of:

 A growing number of scientists and health professionals reported that exposure to PFAS may hinder kidney function.
 Multiple studies of occupational workers exposed to very high levels of PFOA have shown a connection between PFOA and kidney cancer.
 The weight of the evidence shows that PFAS may also be associated with poorer overall kidney health in humans, marked by a significant link between PFAS exposure with a lower estimated glomerular filtration rate and a higher prevalence of chronic kidney disease.